National-Composites-Centre/CompoST/docs/source/Architecture.rst

 	In practical terms this is section of ply layed-up in one (particulartly relevant for AFP or similar)

-	:param placementRosette: int - reference to main rosette for this piece
 	:param splineRelimitationRef: int - reference to spline delimiting the boundary of this piece
 	:param material: str - reference materialName (IDs not used here, as material can be located in external database)

 .. py:function:: CompositeStandard.Ply(CompositeElement)

-	:param placementRosette: int - reference to main rosette for this ply
 	:param splineRelimitationRef: int - reference to spline delimiting the boundary of this ply
 	:param material: str - reference materialName (IDs not used here, as material can be located in external database)
 	:param orientation: float - direction of lay-up with reference to x-axis of placementRosette